David Chung

 The Context Savings Were The Quiet Win

-The Pete update that looks least exciting is probably the most useful at scale.
+The update that looks least exciting is probably the most useful at scale.

-Pete v2.1 now says: don’t echo verification output.
+Pete v2.1 now says: don’t echo the inspection output.

 That sounds petty until you watch a build eat itself.

-A verification command can produce 200 lines.
-Five verification commands across one wave can push 1,000 lines of junk back into the next turn.
-Across a 50-story branch, that is 5,000 to 10,000 tokens of noise.
+One check can produce 200 lines.
+Five checks in one wave can push 1,000 lines of junk back into the next turn.
+Across a 50-job branch, that is 5,000 to 10,000 words of noise.

 python3 -m py_compile file.py && echo OK || echo FAIL